 “Oh my goodness!
 Dad!
 Thank you thank you thank you!”
 I exclaimed.

-I ran into his arms and hugged him tight.
+I ran into his arms and hugged him tightly.
 I was so happy I could have screamed.
 Things seemed to be turning around, until we pulled apart.

 “Oh yeah, I forgot to mention, you’re grounded.”